balvig/pt-flow/README.md

 $ flow start
 # shows lists of tasks - choosing one starts/assigns the task on pt and checks out a new branch.

-# Make sure your branch is up-to-date with release branch

 $ flow finish
 # pushes branch, finishes task on pt, and opens github new pull request page.
-# follow with cap staging deploy:migrations BRANCH=master-325325 etc...
 ```

 ### Reviewer